wspr/networthdash/docs/visualisation.md

 # Net worth dashboard — visualisation

+## Introduction

+At time of writing the dashboard is hard-coded to the following 7 panel view.

+This dashboard is intended to be viewed on a phone screen.
+The aspect ratio and overall sizing can be adjusted to suit your device using the parameters `figw` and `figh` (in centimeters).

 ## 7 panel dashboard

-At time of writing the dashboard is hard-coded to the following 7 panel view:

 ![Annotated example of the 7 panel dashboard.](nwd_annot.png)